gerph/riscos-presenter/rougol/speaker-notes.md

 It's an alternative implementation of RISC OS.
 It doesn't use what went before in the core system.
 It can still run the ARM binaries, through emulation, but the OS is written in a high level language.

-And that's so that it can be used to try things out, and experiment.
+And that's so that it can be used to try things out, experiment and test.
 It's a lot easier in a high level language to replace an interface, or change the way that something works.

 Similarly, it's a lot easier to reason about what the system is doing in a high level language.
 You're not bogged down in worrying about which flags are set, and what your registers hold.